jtviegas/terraform-modules/README.md

     - s3 bucket website
   - provides: web presence with https

+### azure

+- base
+  - resource group and remote state
+  - requires: nothing
+  - provides: remote state in storage account and an overarching resource group

 #### suggested usage - with `./test.sh` using test folders (note: requires an existing domain in route53)